Wild Foods

 Availability

-It is cultivated in warm countries like India, Indonesia, Philippines, Malaysia, Tropical Africa, Florida, etc. In India, it is mainly popular in regions of Maharashtra, Andhra Pradesh, Karnataka, Odissa, Bengal, Tripura, Mizoram, etc.
+It is cultivated in warm countries like India, Indonesia, Philippines, Malaysia, Tropical Africa, Florida, etc. In India, it is mainly popular in Maharashtra, Andhra Pradesh, Karnataka, Odissa, Bengal, Tripura, Mizoram, etc.

 It is mainly available in summer and early monsoons but make sure to buy them fresh when the leaves are firm and not wilted or shriveled.